Is it a stye or is it a chalazion?

 2SCHEDULE AN APPOINTMENT

-If surgery is recommended, you’ll schedule an appointment time that works for you, using our easy scheduling system.
+If a procedure is recommended, you’ll schedule an appointment time that works for you, using our easy scheduling system.
 Plan to have someone drive you to and from the appointment.
 Plan for about 90 minutes in our office, however the procedure usually lasts about 20 minutes.

-Surgery will take place in Georgia Ophthalmologists’ onsite clinic.
-Before the surgery, you’ll be given local anesthesia, so you won’t feel anything during the procedure.
+Your appointment will take place in Georgia Ophthalmologists’ onsite clinic.
+Before the procedure, you’ll be given local anesthesia, so you won’t feel anything during the procedure.

 Once the anesthesia has taken effect, the surgeon performs these steps: